CARA-ch/emed-service-guide/docs/transactions/chpharm1.md

 | $XDSDocumentEntryServiceEndTo     | N/A                           | O   | --   |
 | $XDSDocumentEntryType             | N/A                           | O   | M    |

-1. *$XDSDocumentEntryPatientId*: The patient XAD-PID.
-2. *$XDSDocumentEntryStatus*: TODO
+* *$XDSDocumentEntryStatus*: TODO
-3. *$XDSDocumentEntryFormatCode*: TODO
+* *$XDSDocumentEntryFormatCode*: TODO
-4. *$XDSDocumentEntryLanguageCode*: the language that will be used to generate the medication card.
+* *$XDSDocumentEntryLanguageCode*: the language that will be used to generate the medication card.
 If not specified, the eMedication service uses the default language (french).

   | Supported language | code    |
   | ------------------ | ------- |